Guan06/mina/README.md

 | rhizosphere_rhizosphere | 0.6455   | 0.0285 | 0.6659      | 0.0968    | 1296 | 0.4271 |
 | rhizosphere_root        | 0.9262   | 0.0017 | 0.7834      | 0.0458    | 1296 | 0.0008  |
 | root_root               | 0.7112   | 0.0315 | 0.7306      | 0.0710    | 1296 | 0.5343 |

-Since the bootstrap and permutation, the distance calculation process is nondeterministic, however the result and conclusion should not change a lot.

-## Conclusion
-The package provides thorough microbial diversity and network analysis tools.
-Network cluster based diversity analysis reduced the noise.
-By introducing the bs-pm process, we decreased the demonding time, space and computing capacity dramatically.